MiHarsh/webevaluator/README.md

 * Option to specify maximum depth of scrapping
 * Specify allowed list of domains (like scrape only root domain and its subdomain)

-The complete unique list of URLs found from the above process would be subdivided based on :
+The complete unique list of URLs found from the above process are subdivided based on :
 * Active URLs
 * Inactive/Broken URLs
 * Domain wise classification of URLs
 * HTTP and HTTPS URLs

-The above-classified list of URLs would be passed to other agents for further processing.
+The above-classified list of URLs are been passed to other agents for further processing.
-The URLs found would be saved in a file on disk storage for a temporary basis and its content would be passed to other agents.
+The URLs found are been saved in a file on disk storage for a temporary basis and its content would be passed to other agents.

 #### SSL certificate compliance

-For collecting the SSL/TLS information from the host we would be using a [python script](https://github.com/narbehaj/ssl-checker) (GPL-3.0 License) which uses the SSLLabs API to get the information from the host and returns the information in JSON format.
-Some of the features of the script are:
+For collecting the SSL/TLS information from the host we have used the [SSLLabs API](https://www.ssllabs.com/projects/ssllabs-apis/) which is an [open-source](https://github.com/ssllabs/ssllabs-scan) project to get the information about the host and returns the information in JSON format.
+Some of the features are:
 * Checks for the validity and issuer of the certificate
 * Analyzes the SSL certificate for security issues
 * Checks for some well-known vulnerabilities

-Other than this we will also be checking that all the HTTP links are automatically redirected to HTTPS using crawler.
+Other than this we are also checking that all the HTTP links are automatically redirected to HTTPS using crawler.

 #### Cookie checker